spothq/cryptocurrency-icons/README.md

 Images are in the PNG format (transparent) in `32×32`, `32×32 (2x)`, and `128×128` variants, along with SVG versions.

-If there is an altcoin you’re looking for that hasn’t been included, please [create a new issue](https://github.com/atomiclabs/cryptocurrency-icons/issues/new).
+If there is an altcoin you’re looking for that hasn’t been included, please [create a new issue](https://github.com/atomiclabs/cryptocurrency-icons/issues/new).<br><sub>(We don't accept pull request contributions for new or updated icons at this time.
+Open an issue and we'll do the icon for you.)</sub>

 ## Install 🚀